jeffjy/jeffjy/README.md

 I love building things and toys.
 Toys that give me and others joy, fun, inspiration, shortcuts.

 ### About Me
-I'm currently exploring new tools in AI.
+I'm currently exploring new tools.

 On my free time, I like to 🏃🚵‍♀️🧘